I recently bought the Anycubic “4Max Pro 2.0” and I’m using PrusaSlicer as a slicing software at the moment.

 The profile has a few minor features:

-- The rapid traverse speeds are relatively low, the accelerations in a visible range.
-Higher values led to layer shifts on larger components after several hours of printing.
+- The rapid traverse speeds are quite low, the accelerations are in a visible range.
+You can see the acceleration and deceleration happening.
+Higher acceleration values resulted in layer shifts on larger components after several hours of printing.

-- The print bed is preheated first, then the extruder.
-When the extruder is preheated, the component cooler is switched on to counteract any melting of the component cooler.
-The bed is lowered a bit to avoid cooling the corner of the print bed directly.
+- The print bed is preheated first, the extruder will be heated afterwards.
+When the extruder is preheated, the print fan is switched on to ensure that there is no melting of the air duct happening.
+The bed is lowered a bit to avoid cooling the corner of the print bed.

 - After printing, the print bed will be completely lowered to make it more easy to remove the print.